19hours/sg-statutes/Acts/Finance Companies Act.md

 and the decision of the Authority shall be final.

-(4) Any finance company that fails to comply with subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $2,000 for every day during which the default continues.
+(4) Any finance company which fails to comply with subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $2,000 for every day during which the default continues.

 [33/84]